awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-charts.md

 # Visualizing query results<a name="query-editor-v2-charts"></a>

-After you run a query and the results display, you can turn on **Chart** to display a graphic visualization of the results\.
+After you run a query and the results display, you can turn on **Chart** to display a graphic visualization of the current page of results\.
 You can use the following controls to define the content, structure, and appearance of your chart:

 ![\[Trace\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/add-plus.png) Trace
 Represents a set of related graphical marks in a chart\.
 You can define multiple traces in a chart\.